-Women must select Hom 635 Bible Teaching Methods for Women.
+1 Women must select Hom 635 Bible Teaching Methods for Women.

-- Two hours must be taken from the following courses: SNT 633 Biblical Hermeneutics and SOT 633 Biblical Hermeneutics. - Students must select six hours from 600- or 700-level Greek exegesis courses from the comprehensive course listing in the Seminary catalog. - Six hours must be taken from the following courses: Th 761 Theological Systems, Th 776 Theology & Practice of Prayer, Th 831 The Reformation Era Literature, Th 873 History of Christian Creeds & Confessions, Th 879 Seminar in Theological Classics and Th 885 Readings in Theology. - Nine hours must be taken from the following courses: SNT 611 Exposition of the Synoptic Gospels, SNT 612 Exposition- John's Gospel & Epistles, SNT 613 Exposition of Acts, SNT 614 Exposition of Romans, SNT 615 Exposition-Corinthian Epistles, SNT 616 Exposition-Paul's Shorter Epistles, SNT 618 Exposition of the General Epistles and SNT 619 Exposition of Revelation, Th 755 The Holy Spirit, Th 758 The Church, Th 760 Eschatology, Th 776 Theology & Practice of Prayer. - Students must select six hours from 700- or 800-level Hebrew exegesis courses from the comprehensive course listing in the Seminary catalog. - Nine hours must be taken from the following courses: SOT 611 Exposition of the Pentateuch, SOT 613 Exposition- Historical Books of OT, SOT 615 Exposition of the Psalms, SOT 616 Exposition of the OT Wisdom Books, SOT 617 Exposition of Isaiah, SOT 618 Exposition-Jeremiah/Ezekiel/Daniel and SOT 619 Exposition of the Minor Prophets. - Ministerial requirement: All ministerial students are required to enroll in either SCM 651, 652, 701, 703 or 708 each semester they are enrolled in course work as part of the leadership training component of their doctoral program. - Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education, including 30 semester hours in religion (courses with a Bi, OT, NT, CMn or CM prefix, or the equivalent in transfer work); and nine semester hours in Greek (through the 201 level).
-A Master of Arts degree - 54 in religion or its equivalent in transformation work), and this scinester notice in order to recent (in order to ever).
-It waster of rules degree in religion or its equivalent from a recognized college, university or seminary and evidence of the ability to successfully pursue further graduate work and research at the highest academic level.
+2 Two hours must be taken from the following courses: SNT 633 Biblical Hermeneutics and SOT 633 Biblical Hermeneutics.

+4 Six hours must be taken from the following courses: Th 761 Theological Systems, Th 776 Theology & Practice of Prayer, Th 831 The Reformation Era Literature, Th 873 History of Christian Creeds & Confessions, Th 879 Seminar in Theological Classics and Th 885 Readings in Theology.

+5 Nine hours must be taken from the following courses: SNT 611 Exposition of the Synoptic Gospels, SNT 612 Exposition-John's Gospel & Epistles, SNT 613 Exposition of Acts, SNT 614 Exposition of Romans, SNT 615 Exposition-Corinthian Epistles, SNT 616 Exposition-Paul's Shorter Epistles, SNT 618 Exposition of the General Epistles, SNT 619 Exposition of Revelation, Th 755 The Holy Spirit, Th 758 The Church, Th 760 Eschatology, and Th 776 Theology & Practice of Prayer.

+6 Students must select six hours from 700- or 800-level Hebrew exegesis courses from the comprehensive course listing in the Seminary catalog.

+7 Nine hours must be taken from the following courses: SOT 611 Exposition of the Pentateuch, SOT 613 Exposition-Historical Books of OT, SOT 615 Exposition of the Psalms, SOT 616 Exposition of the OT Wisdom Books, SOT 617 Exposition of Isaiah, SOT 618 Exposition-Jeremiah/Ezekiel/Daniel and SOT 619 Exposition of the Minor Prophets.

+• Ministerial requirement: All ministerial students are required to enroll in either SCM 651, 652 or 708 each semester they are enrolled in coursework as part of the leadership training component of their doctoral program.

+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, and with two-thirds of all coursework completed through a traditional college setting of residence and/or distance education, including 30 semester hours in religion (courses with a Bi, OT, NT, CMn or CM prefix, or the equivalent in transfer work); and nine semester hours in Greek (through the 201 level).
+A Master of Arts degree in religion or its equivalent from a recognized college, university or seminary and evidence of the ability to successfully pursue further graduate work and research at the highest academic level.
 A personal interview is required as an initial step in the admission process after the submission of an enrollment application.

+3 Students must select six hours from 700- or 800-level Greek exegesis courses from the comprehensive course listing in the Seminary catalog.

-SCHOOL OF FINE ARTS AND COMMUNICATION Darren Lawson, PhD, Dean
+School of FINE ARTS & COMMUNICATION

+Darren P. Lawson, PhD, Dean